Meltedd/HVNC/README.md

 # HVNC - Tinynuke (Fixed)
-This HVNC (Hidden Virtual Network Computing) Client and Server is based off of Tinynuke's HVNC (C++).
+This HVNC Client and Server is based off of the Tinynuke botnet's HVNC (C++).

 I do **NOT** encourage malicious use of this code.
 This was made for educational purposes only.